How to Become a Speech Therapist in Georgia

 You can complete your hours at a full time rate or part time according to these scheduling models:

 The skills you develop during your RPE will carry over to your professional career.
 Your time working with a licensed SLP will teach you the practical application of many SLP skills as described in the American Speech-Language-Hearing Association (ASHA) SLP Scope of Practice.
-This would include:
+This includes:

 Step 3.
 Pass the National Examination and Apply for Your Georgia SLP License